rl-institut/spice_ev/doc/source/charging_strategies.rst

 --------
 The distribution network operator sends an individual "charging schedule" to the connection users which contains the time and amount of the total power to be called up for the grid connection.
-The charging schedule is based on the flexibility potential of the connection users (core standing time of the vehicle fleet, total demand for electrical energy, maximum total power of the location) and the expected grid situation.
-The core standing time is a fixed period of time during which all vehicles are available.
+The charging schedule is based on the flexibility potential of the connection users (total demand for electrical energy, maximum total power of the location and the core standing time of the vehicle fleet (only for "collective") as well as the expected grid situation.
+The core standing time is a fixed period of time during which all vehicles are guaranteed to be available.
 Two different sub-strategies can be used:

 - collective: All vehicles are controlled as a unit.
-- individual: All vehicles are controlles individually can be assumed, in which case the core standing time can be left out.
+- individual: All vehicles are controlled individually.

 PeakLoadWindow
 --------------